cloudfour/lighthouse-parade/README.md

 ### Scan site: crawl + lighthouse + aggregate

-`npm run url -- <URL>`
+`npm run scan -- <URL>`

-Ex: `npm run urls -- https://baptistjaxqa.azurewebsites.net` (substitute url with whatever site)
+Ex: `npm run scan -- http://www.dfwfreeways.com/` (substitute url with whatever site)

 Runs a crawler on the provided URL.
 Discovers all URLs and runs a lighthouse report on each HTML page, then writes them to a CSV file located in `./data/<timestamp>/urls.csv`.
 The individual reports are written to `./data/<timestamp>/reports/`.
 At the end, each report file is bundled into one aggregated report CSV with each row representing a URL and each column is a metric.
-The individual parts of this task can be run separately.... (see below)
+This is a combination of each of the commands below.

 ### Discover site URLs

 `npm run urls -- <URL>`

-Ex: `npm run url -- https://baptistjaxqa.azurewebsites.net` (substitute url with whatever site)
+Ex: `npm run url -- http://www.dfwfreeways.com/` (substitute url with whatever site)

 Runs a crawler on the provided URL.
 Discovers all URLs and writes them to a CSV file located in `./data/<timestamp>/urls.csv` .
 By default, a `robots.txt` file will be ignored, but this flag can be manually changed at the top of `urls_task.js`.